I am an American journalist based in Hong Kong

 For GOOD Magazine, I traveled to Northern California for week and uncovered the unsung story of the Chinese and Japanese immigrants who brought rice to California.
 And back in 2012, I found a man who has eaten at over 6,500 Chinese restaurants and broke that story for LA Weekly.

-I've written extensively on the Chinese food scene in Los Angeles.
+I've written extensively on Chinese food.
 I compiled a regional Chinese food guide to Los Angeles for KCET and for First We Feast, I penned a research-heavy piece on why Los Angeles has the best Chinese food scene in North America.
-I also wrote about Chinese restaurants for the Los Angeles Times.
+I also was a Jonathan Gold scout and wrote about Chinese restaurants for the Los Angeles Times.

-I used to hike incredibly active volcanoes in Nicaragua as a volunteer backpacking guide where we did overnight trips and took people volcano boarding.
+I used to hike incredibly active volcanoes in Nicaragua as a volunteer backpacking guide for an NGO where we did overnight trips and took people volcano boarding.
 I got terribly lost in the jungle once there; it ended up being a spectacular bonding experience.